Air rights

-Air rights are the property interest in the "space" above the earth's surface.
-Generally speaking, owning, or renting, land or a building includes the right to use and build in the space above the land without interference by others.
+In real estate, air rights are the property interest in the "space" above the Earth's surface.
+Generally speaking, owning or renting land or a building includes the right to use and build in the space above the land without interference by others.

 This legal concept is encoded in the Latin phrase Cuius est solum, eius est usque ad coelum et ad inferos ("Whoever owns the soil, it is theirs up to Heaven and down to Hell."), which appears in medieval Roman law and is credited to 13th-century glossator Accursius; it was notably popularized in common law in Commentaries on the Laws of England (1766) by William Blackstone; see origins of phrase for details.
+In the 20th century, the splitting of air-rights from the underlying property became an important issue for property development, particularly for skyscrapers in some crowded cities.

 Air travel

 Property rights defined by points on the ground once extended indefinitely upward.
 This notion remained unchallenged before air travel became popular in the early 20th century.
 To promote air transport, legislators established a public easement for transit at high altitudes, regardless of real estate ownership.

 New technologies have again raised questions about ownership of "space" and the upward bounds of national sovereignty.
-With the advent of space travel above earth's atmosphere, the height at which national sovereignty extends and therefore nations can regulate transit is often debated.
+With the advent of space travel above Earth's atmosphere, the height at which national sovereignty extends and therefore nations can regulate transit is often debated.